spiceai/docs/mssql/README.md

     cd cookbook/mssql
     ```

 2. Start the MSSQL instances using `docker compose up -d`.
-In a production scenario you'd want to use [secrets](https://docs.spiceai.org/components/secret-stores) to protect your secrets
+In a production scenario you'd want to use [secrets](https://docs.spiceai.org/components/secret-stores) to protect your secrets.

+    ```shell
+    docker compose up -d
+    ```

+    Give the containers a few seconds to start up.
+Follow the logs with `docker compose logs -f` and wait for the message `Server is ready`.

 3. Start up Spice using `spice run`

     ```shell